markd2/Borkle/README.md

 * resize off the left side with a keypress
 * More colors
 * color assignable by keystroke

+## Deeper Features

+Working through a book club book (Building a Second Brain : https://www.buildingasecondbrain.com), thinking more of something like Borkle-styles as the locus of CODEing:

+  - Collect - vomit bubbles
+  - Organize - make explicit (link) and implicit (tag, position) connections
+  - Reduce - show/hide/layout based on relevance
+  - Express - Creating Value

+Maybe something more tangible will chew its way out of my brain as we work through it.

+* would be nice to be able to collapse a hieraerchy (essentially to-the Right/Down), but would also be nice to be able to have multiple sets of connection
+* like a set of cats.
+One way to connect them is by breed (Böb: snowshoe, Rusty, Newton, Maggie: Calico), another by owner (Bork: Böb, Newton; Sharz: Böb, Rusty, Kassandra: Maggie).
+Would be nice to be able to have both of those possble, and show different slices (or maybe both at the same time - greyed lines, or something, or a 3-D projection)
+* Would also be nice to be able to tag things and filter by tags, and also implicitly connect by tags.
+Visibility could be by tag too (say for D&D stuffs, have a DM view with :allTheThings:, and one that could be given to the players)
+* Thinking in DoD, a table of tags with bubble ID references.
+Or a table per tag.

 # Screenshot Gallery